-- Ovarian cancer—begins in one or both ovaries, a pair of solid, oval-shaped organs producing hormones and eggs (ova).
+- Ovarian cancer—affects the ovaries, a pair of solid, oval-shaped organs producing hormones and eggs (ova).

 - Uterine cancer—begins in the main body of the uterus, a hollow organ about the size and shape of an upside-down pear.
 The uterus is where the baby grows when a woman is pregnant.